The Truth About How to Living Longer and Healthier

 "I gotta tell you, right at the top of my list would be taking vitamins.
 I know that over the years doctors have said they're ridiculous and all that.
 But I started taking my vitamins at an early age.
 And I take them every day.
 Every bloody day!
 So I think that's number one.
 For whatever reason, I feel active and pretty good at my age."— Regis Philbin

 Fountain of Youth

-For the first 20 years of our lives, a period we call our "youth," our body produces an abundant supply of three powerful and vital antioxidant enzymes called "survival genes" (superoxide dismutase, catalase, and glutathione) that slow down and regulate the natural occurrence of aging.
+The first 20 years of our lives is a period we call our "youth."
+It's a time when our body produces an abundant supply of three powerful and vital antioxidant enzymes called "survival genes" (superoxide dismutase, catalase, and glutathione).
+The enzymes slow down and regulate the natural occurrence of aging.

 Ideally, we discover how to reduce the aging process.
 Many have by eating well, exercising, and taking supplements.
 A healthy lifestyle impedes the aging process.
 We can live a long, healthy, and youthful.

 Do you feel we need to try to stay young forever or age gracefully?